mirr254/Bright-Events/README.md

 - Users can search for events based on event location or event category

 This is a web application implemented in python

+The API can be accessed from [Brighter-events Api] (https://brighter-event.herokuapp.com/)

+The app skeleton to be integrated with API can be accessed through github pages found at [Designs] (https://mirr254.github.io/)